Shhhh These are Top-Secret Fitness Tips

 2. When you strength train, use at least 3 joints – Not the smokable kind.

-So doing squats that use your hips, ankles, and knees is much better exercise than leg extensions that just use your knee-joint.
+So doing squats that use your hips, ankles, and knees is much better to exercise than leg extensions that just use your knee joint.

 – Patrick Sweeney is a professional adventure athlete

 1. Backload your food – Most people prefer to eat at night than in the earlier hours, so work with it instead of fighting it.
 You have little chance of long-term success if you force-feed yourself in the morning then have to white-knuckle through the evening.